On cutoff via rigidity for high dimensional curved diffusions: Introduction and main results

 where $\nabla$ is the gradient on $(M,g)$.
 We refer to \cite{BGL14} and \cite{Hsu} for more background.
 A key role is played by the Ricci curvature tensor of the manifold, which we shall denote by $\operatorname{Ric}$.
 We refer to \cite{Oll13} for an introduction to curvature on Riemannian manifolds.
 Under the assumption that the Ricci curvature is bounded from below, and that $V$ is geodesically semi-convex, then solutions to \eqref{eq_sde_riem} exist for all times \cite[Th.~11.8]{Grig}.
 We shall not make use of \eqref{eq_sde_riem}, and only rely on the generator of the process

-where $\Delta$ is the Laplace\,--\,Beltrami operator on $(M,g)$.
-The weighted manifold $(M, g, \mu)$ has Bakry\,--\,Émery curvature bounded below by $\rho$ when
+where $\Delta$ is the Laplace--Beltrami operator on $(M,g)$.
+The weighted manifold $(M, g, \mu)$ has Bakry--Émery curvature bounded below by $\rho$ when

-A celebrated result due to \cite{BE85}, see also \cite{BGL14}, states that this implies a lower bound on the spectral gap of $\cL$ in the sense that
+A celebrated result due to \cite{BE85}, see also \cite{BGL14}, states that this implies a lower bound on the spectral gap of $\mathcal{L}$ in the sense that

 When the manifold is unweighted, this is the dimension-free version of the famous spectral gap bound due to \cite{Lic58}.
-Actually the Bakry\,--\,Émery approach implies stronger functional inequalities, such as a logarithmic Sobolev inequality, and a Gaussian isoperimetric inequality.
-Note that following for instance \cite[Prop.~6.7]{GMS15}, when $\rho > 0$ the spectrum of $\cL$ is discrete and the spectral gap $\lambda_1$ is always an eigenvalue of $-\cL$.
+Actually the Bakry--Émery approach implies stronger functional inequalities, such as a logarithmic Sobolev inequality, and a Gaussian isoperimetric inequality.
+Note that following for instance \cite[Prop.~6.7]{GMS15}, when $\rho > 0$ the spectrum of $\mathcal{L}$ is discrete and the spectral gap $\lambda_1$ is always an eigenvalue of $-\mathcal{L}$.
+Moreover, the eigenfunctions associated to the spectral gap are continuous.

-In the Bakry\,--\,Émery approach, the bound \eqref{eq:BErho} is formulated in a more abstract way involving the $\Gamma$ and $\Gamma_2$ functional quadratic forms, defined by
+In the Bakry--Émery approach, the bound \eqref{eq:BErho} is formulated in a more abstract way involving the $\Gamma$ and $\Gamma_2$ functional quadratic forms, defined by

 They are fully characterized by their diagonal $\Gamma(f)=\Gamma(f,f)$ and $\Gamma_2(f)=\Gamma_2(f,f)$, by polarization.
 In the case of the Langevin operator \eqref{eq:L:riem}, they simply boil down to